zenmerlin/py-asteroids/README.md

 ![game play demo](./gameplaydemo.gif)

-## Motivation
+## Overview

-This is a simple Asteroids like game written in Python using only built-ins, the standard library, and turtle graphics used as a teaching aid to demonstrate programming and basic game development concepts to my son.
+This is a simple Asteroids-like game written in Python using only built-ins, the standard library, and turtle graphics to demonstrate basic programming and game development concepts.

 Concepts covered include: